dashingsoft/pyarmor/README.md

   The command "pyarmor -v" could be used to check whether the registration is successful

-* Registering PyArmor by "pyarmor register pyarmor-vax-xxxxxx.txt" can be used no more than 10 times
+* Registering Pyarmor by "pyarmor register pyarmor-vax-xxxxxx.txt" can be used no more than 10 times

-  If using PyArmor in CI server or docker, regsiter PyArmor by the second method described in the registration file "pyarmor-vax-xxxxxx.txt"
+  If using Pyarmor in CI server or docker, regsiter Pyarmor by the second method described in the registration file "pyarmor-vax-xxxxxx.txt"